vsrinivas/fuchsia/zircon/docs/gen/build_arguments.md

 From //public/gn/toolchain/gcc.gni:17

 ### goma_dir
-Absolute directory containing the Goma source code.
+Directory containing the Goma source code.
+This can be a GN source-absolute path ("//...") or a system absolute path.

 **Current value (from the default):** `"/home/swarming/goma"`

-From //public/gn/toolchain/goma.gni:12
+From //public/gn/toolchain/goma.gni:13

 ### host_cpu